How to Send Your Client an Analytics Report in 60 Seconds

 In Clickport, the report is a byproduct of the dashboard.
 You don't build it.
 You export it.

 Step 1.
 Open the client's site in your dashboard.
-Select the date range.
+Pick the date range.

 Step 2.
 Click the export button.
 Choose PDF.

 Step 3.
-A 3-page PDF downloads instantly.
+A 3-page PDF downloads on the spot.
 Attach it to an email.
 Done.

 What's in the PDF report